wavefrontHQ/docs/pages/doc/alerts_manage.md

 Backtesting does not always exactly match the actual alert firing.
 For example:
 * If data comes in late, backtesting won't match the actual alert firing.
 * If data are meeting the alert condition for the "condition is true for x mins" amount of time, the actual alert might not fire because the alert check, determined by the alert check interval, happens too soon or too late.
-For both cases, backtesting shows the alert as firing while the actual alert might not show as firing.
+For both cases, backtesting shows the alert as firing while the actual alert might not show as firing.--->

 ## Do More!